AshenWELI/papaya_cancer_detection/README.md

 # Papaya Disease Classification using CNN

 This project aims to classify papaya diseases using a Convolutional Neural Network (CNN).
-It trains the model to recognize three types of diseases: Anthracnose, Phytophthora, and Ring Spot using image data.Before use this model install this classes <code>pip install tensorflow </code> and  <code>pip install opencv-python</code>.
-First you have to run papaya_cnn then run Model_recall.
+It trains the model to recognize three types of diseases: Anthracnose, Phytophthora, and Ring Spot using image data.

 ## Project Structure